DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default

 Action to take

-• deliver the form to the court (no fee is payable).
+• send or take the form to the court (no fee is payable).

-It is not strictly necessary for the claimant to sign the application personally.
-An experienced officer may sign the application under the direction of the claimant.
+An experienced officer may sign the application under the direction of a debt manager.

 The court will usually enter judgment within 10 days of your application, though this may vary depending on the court’s workload at that particular time.